Secondary meaning is achieved when relevant consumers associate a mark with one source, even if they cannot name the source.

 The best way to determine whether a mark has achieved secondary meaning is by conducting a survey among the relevant consumers.
 If more respondents associate the mark with one mark, versus more than one source, the mark has achieved secondary meaning.

-Ms. Rhonda Harper has conducted hundreds of trademark and trade dress surveys.
+Ms. Rhonda Harper has conducted and rebutted hundreds of trademark and trade dress surveys.
 She is an expert in how to prepare or rebut a secondary meaning survey.

 Ms. Harper ensures that she selects the correct universe and the most appropriate methodology.
 She uses state-of-the art survey tools, hosting platforms, and works with only the best-in-class sample companies.